 Social support looks different for everyone.
 We offer a variety of options for social support resources to complement your MiPATH plan.

 One option is Stay Home, Stay Connected – a free online support group where pregnant and postpartum patients come together to learn about pregnancy, childbirth and the postpartum period.
 The program includes monthly check-ins with small groups of patients with similar due dates.
 These groups are led by maternity care providers.
 If you are interested in joining this support group, please speak with your health care provider.
 Recorded presentations on wellness and mental health are also available through this group.
-Recorded presentations on wellness and mental health are also available through this support group.

 After birth, we offer a text-message based wellness program – Pregnancy to Parent Wellness.
 This program provides resources and support from your postpartum care team if concerns arise.
 You will receive weekly texts for the first three months after birth and monthly through 12 months.
 You can enroll after birth before being discharged home.